kicks321/mailocity/README.md

 # :zap: Mailocity

 * React/React-Native Express Node MySQL Redis (MERN) full-stack app, integrates React/React-Native frontend with Node.js backend that is deployed to Heroku.
+Mail client built for mobile and web on MERN stack.
 *** Note: to open web links in a new window use: _ctrl+click on link_ /  _cmd+click on link_**

 ## :books: General info